SciML/SciMLSensitivity.jl/docs/src/examples/pde/pde_constrained.md

 #### Optimizer

-The optimizers `ADAM` with a learning rate of 0.01 and `BFGS` are directly passed in training (see below)
+The optimizers `Adam` with a learning rate of 0.01 and `BFGS` are directly passed in training (see below)

 #### Callback